element207/element207.github.io/_posts/2017-09-26-remote-debug-E4-application.markdown

 Select product project -> specify server ip address and port -> Debug

-Check out the [Java and Eclipse Plugin Development: Eclipse RCP remote debugging][remote-debug]{: .btn .btn--info} for more info on how to do this.
+Check out the [Eclipse RCP remote debugging][remote-debug]{: .btn .btn--info} for more info on how to do this.

 [remote-debug]: http://exploreeclipse.blogspot.hk/2016/05/eclipse-rcp-remote-debugging.html